angular/angular/aio/content/guide/content-projection.md

 <header>Reminder!</header>

-The `<ng-container>` element is a logical construct that you can use to group other DOM elements; however, the `<ng-container>` itself is not rendered in the DOM tree.
+The `ng-container` element is a logical construct used to group other DOM elements; however, the `ng-container` itself is not rendered in the DOM tree.

 </div>